nabeel030/newsaggregator/README.md

 ## Environment Variables
 The application requires certain environment variables to function correctly, particularly for API keys.
 Create an `.env` file in both the `backend` and `frontend` directories with the required variables.

+For testing purposes I have used my own api keys.

 ### Backend (.env)
 ```env
 NEWS_API_KEY=your_newsapi_key